 Should I choose Wix or should I sign up for Squarespace?
 If you are reading this article then chances are you are struggling to decide whether to place your future web presence in the hands of the completely rebuilt Squarespace or to try your luck with Wix, probably the easiest website builder out there.
-I intend to help make that decision a bit easier for you .
+We intend to help make that decision a bit easier for you.

-We’ve just updated our Wix versus Squarespace comparison, so let’s to dive into the five areas that I feel will impact your decision:
+We’ve just updated our Wix versus Squarespace comparison, so let’s to dive into the five areas that we feel will impact your decision:

 #1 Ease of Use

 Wix.
 Wix is easy.
 When you open the control panel for the first time, you get a feeling you’ve been using it for years – it’s well organized, eye-pleasing and really motivating.
-It’s a real pleasure to work there.
+It’s a real pleasure to work with it.

 #2 Feature Set and Flexibility

 Wix.
 If your goal is to build a website in one sitting without writing any codes, then Wix might be right for you.
 It offers enough tools to build a variety of websites: blogs, corporate websites, eCommerce sites and more.
 Most of the features are native options that you can enable directly through the control panel.
-Others are offered as third-party extensions available in the Wix App Market.
+Others are offered as third-party extensions available through the Wix App Market.
 This means your site has a potentially huge set of features.
 Here are some sample apps from the Market: Form builder, Site search, Newsletter signup form, Customer reviews, Appointment booking and more.

 In November 2013 Wix raised 127 million, and its vertical expansion began.
 Apparently, Wix marketers decided to create ready made, turnkey solutions for different business sectors, and one of their first projects became Wix Hotels.

 The flipside of the incredible ease-of-use of Wix is the inability to access your site’s source code.
 Wix does offer tons of options, but it doesn’t let you tweak your site’s CSS/HTML.
 There’s no way to check and clean up your code.
 Users can’t even re-write auto-generated URLs that aren’t human-readable, while with Squarespace’s Developer platform users can change everything in their site – from the opening doctype tag to the footer.
 Tha’s a vital difference between Wix and Squarespace.

 Squarespace.
 Squarespace is feature-rich.
 Its feature set looks more compact and better organized than that of Wix.
 It also has its own eCommerce platform and blogging engine.
-Similar to Wix, it cooperates with various third-party software providers.
-Yet rather than focusing on what they have in common, let’s outline the key differences, which actually are Squarespace advantages.
+Yet rather than focusing on what these site builder have in common, let’s outline the key differences, which actually are Squarespace advantages.

 - Squarespace supports multiple access levels: you can add multiple contributors including Administrators, Content Editors, Comment Moderators and other user types.